Knowledge-augmented Graph Neural Networks with Concept-aware Attention for Adverse Drug Event Detection: Introduction

 Pharmacovigilance, i.e., drug safety monitoring, is a critical step in drug development~\citep{wise2009new}.
 It detects adverse events and safety issues and promotes drug safety through post-market assessment; therefore, it promotes safe drug development and shows significant promise in better healthcare service delivery.
 A drug-related negative health outcome is referred to as an Adverse Drug Event (ADE)~\citep{donaldson2000err}.
 Given the significant harm caused by ADEs, it is essential to detect them for pharmacovigilance purposes.

 Clinical trials are the common way to detect ADEs.
 However, some ADEs are hard to investigate through clinical trials due to their long latency~\citep{sultana2013clinical}.
 Additionally, regular trials cannot cover all aspects of drug use.
-Through the voluntary Post-marketing Drug Safety Surveillance System~\citep{li2014adverse}, users report their experiences on drug usage and related safety issues.
-Nevertheless, the system suffers several limitations such as incomplete reporting, under-reporting, and delayed reporting.
+Through the voluntary Post-marketing Drug Safety Surveillance System~\citep{li2014adverse}, users report their experiences with drug usage and related safety issues.
+Nevertheless, the system suffers several limitations, such as incomplete reporting, under-reporting, and delayed reporting.

 Recent advances in automated pharmacovigilance are based on collecting large amounts of text about adverse drug events from various platforms, such as medical forums (e.g., AskaPatient), biomedical publications, and social media, and training Natural Language Processing (NLP) models to automatically detect whether a given textual record contains information about adverse drug reactions, which is usually framed as a binary classification task.
 Text mentions of adverse drug events include a plethora of drug names and adverse reactions.
-Figure~\ref{fig:example} shows an example annotated with concepts from the Unified Medical Language System (UMLS).
+Figure~\ref{fig:example} shows an example annotated with concepts from the Unified Medical Language System (UMLS), where each identified medical concept in the text is assigned a Concept Unique Identifier (CUI) from UMLS.
 To understand the drug information and corresponding adverse reactions, the NLP model needs to capture abundant medical knowledge and be able to do relational reasoning.

 Early studies used rule-based methods \citep{xu2010medex,sohn2014medxn} with manually built rules or applied machine learning algorithms such as conditional random fields~\citep{nikfarjam2015pharmacovigilance,wang2022explainable}, support vector machine~\citep{bollegala2018learning}, and neural networks~\citep{cocos2017deep,huynh2016adverse}.
 These approaches can process text with manual feature engineering or enable automated feature learning with deep learning methods, allowing for automated ADE detection.
 However, they are limited in capturing rich contextual information and relational reasoning.